ohkaaaaay/Wildfire_Prediction_Model/README.md

 Contains climate summaries for the average temperature (TAVG), average wind speed (AWNG), and precipitation (PRCP).
 **Project Goal**: Extracted daily climate summaries from 2000-September 2020.<br>
 **Source**: [NOAA](https://www.ncdc.noaa.gov/cdo-web/search)

+**Note**: Watershed, drought, and population data was appended to our merged wildfire and climate database using Microsoft Access.
+Refer to the ArcGIS website link above for further details in this data processing step.